Plume-org/docs/source/contribute/code-review.html.md

 of the code: give advices about it's efficiency, ask for clarification if you are not sure what it does, point out potential bugs, etc.

-You can do that by going to the "Files changed" tab on the page of pull request on GitHub.
+You can do that by going to the "Files changed" tab on the page of pull request on Gitea or GitHub.
 Then you will be able to comment on the diff, as seen in this GIF:

 ![Commenting on the diff](/images/code-review.gif)